hydrogram/hydrogram/news/+misc.misc.rst

-Misc fixes, improvements and micro optimizations.
+Various fixes, improvements and micro-optimizations.